Zulu people: Bride wealth

 Zulu people have a system called ilobolo.
 This term is particularly used by Zulu people when it comes to bride wealth.
 Every African ethnic group has different requirements when it comes to bride wealth.
 In pre-capitalist Zulu society, ilobolo was inextricably linked to the ownership of cattle.
 During that time, there was not a fixed number of cattle required for the wedding to happen; it could be paid before the marriage or during the marriage.
-The groom takes the cattle from his father's herd in order to perpetuate the family heritage.
-Nonetheless, this ritual has changed during colonization because in 1869, Theophilus Shepstone, then Natal Secretary for Native Affairs, formalized the ilobolo payment to 10 cattle for commoners (plus the ingquthu cow for the mother), 15 for hereditary chief siblings and 20-plus for the daughters of a chief.
-They found it too lenient to let the groom give whatever amount he wants, so they decided to establish a specific number of cattle that would be needed before or at the start of the marriage.
-This has been accepted by Zulu men who were educated in mission schools, but according to more ritual people this became “untraditional”.
-Additionally, with the instauration of the Natal Code, some Zulu men decided to settle another way in which they could decrease the ilobo: offer a token payment or bring a present for the father of the prospective bride in order to decrease the ilobolo amount to be paid.
+The groom takes the cattle from his father's herd to perpetuate the family heritage.
+Nonetheless, this ritual changed during colonisation because in 1869, Theophilus Shepstone, then Natal Secretary for Native Affairs, formalized the ilobolo payment to 10 cattle for commoners (plus the ingquthu cow for the mother), 15 for hereditary chief siblings and 20-plus for the daughters of a chief.
+They found it too lenient to let the groom give whatever amount he wanted, so they decided to establish a specific number of cattle that would be needed before or at the start of the marriage.
+This has been accepted by Zulu men who were educated in mission schools, but according to more ritual people this became "untraditional".
+Additionally, with the instauration of the Natal Code, some Zulu men decided to settle another way in which they could decrease the ilobo: offer a token payment or bring a present for the father of the prospective bride to decrease the ilobolo amount to be paid.
 The payment of ilobolo can be difficult for some families, but as it is often considered a symbol of pride and respect, many are willing to maintain this tradition as long as possible.